-The principal activity of the Firm is to provide institutional broking and investment banking services.
-The activities encompass institutional sales and trading in fixed income and equity securities, equity research, and investment banking services covering both debt and equity capital markets.
-Other activities of the Firm include acting as an introducing broker to UK institutional investors primarily for North American equities.
+The principal activity of the Firm is to provide institutional broking and investment banking securities.
+These activities encompass institutional sales and trading in fixed income and equity securities, equities research, and investment banking services in both debt and equity capital markets.
 The Firm has its headquarters in the United Kingdom.

-The Firm has 100% owned subsidiary undertakings in Germany (Stifel Europe Bank AG) and Switzerland (Stifel Schweiz SA) through which it conducts its activities in mainland Europe.
+The Firm has 100% owned subsidiary undertakings in Germany (Stifel Europe AG) and Switzerland (Stifel Schweiz SA) through which it conducts its activities in mainland Europe.

 SNEL's immediate parent company is Stifel Europe Holdings Limited (SEHL), a company incorporated in England and Wales.
 The immediate parent company of SEHL and SNEL's ultimate parent undertaking is Stifel Financial Corp.
-(SF).
+(SFC).

-SF is a full-service wealth management and investment banking firm, established in 1890 and based in St. Louis, Missouri.
+SFC is a full-service wealth management and investment banking firm, established in 1890 and based in St. Louis, Missouri.
 The Company provides securities brokerage, investment banking, trading, investment advisory, and related financial services through its wholly owned subsidiaries to individual investors, professional money managers, businesses, and municipalities.